Language-Research-Technology/ldaca-website/content/news/posts/jane-simpson/index.md

 <br>

 {{< image Src="/jane-simpson/fig_2_nyingarn.png" Alt="Nyingarn" Desc="Figure 2: A manuscript document and its text version being edited in Nyingarn."
-Title="Nyingarn" Ref="Paul Williams" Height="400" >}}
+Title="Nyingarn" Ref="Paul Williams" Height="800" >}}

 <br>

 LDaCA can certainly emphasise to data stewards that the material is valuable, and that they shouldn't be put off from trying to preserve it by the fact that they haven't got the required permissions for making it public.
 Data stewards should not throw up their hands and say, 'Oh, well, I'll just keep it on my laptop.'
 It is simply unrealistic with legacy material to expect retired researchers and literary executors to be able to afford to go back to communities to get the onerous permissions now being required by institutions.
 There is a real role for a grey archive where material can be kept safely, along with the metadata information needed in the future for contacting speakers.
 For instance, with our ACLA data, we need to know who's in the recordings and any possible ways of contacting them, so that there is, in the future, the possibility of easily getting the permissions.

-However, that said, there are a number of recordings, like those made by Stephen Wurm, where we don't necessarily even have the names of the people who've been recorded.
+However, that said, there are a number of recordings, like those made by [Stephen Wurm](https://en.wikipedia.org/wiki/Stephen_Wurm), where we don't necessarily even have the names of the people who've been recorded.
 But, again, that's not a reason for not doing anything about digitising those tapes and hoping in the future to be able to find the speakers and only then digitise and archive the recordings.
 Imagine how one would feel if the last recording of your language, your ancestors' language, had been trashed merely because people didn't know who the speaker was.

 <br>